Crockpot Breakfast Casserole with Bacon and Gruyere

 This crockpot breakfast casserole also reheats well in the microwave in small portions, so don’t be afraid to cook it ahead of time and eat it later.

-How to Make it Ahead
+How to Prep It Ahead of Time

 Reduce stress and free up yourself to enjoy your next gathering by preparing this big batch recipe ahead of time.
-That way you can simply drop it in the slow cooker a few hours before you want to serve it.

-Believe it or not, this recipe will work as a freezer meal.
+Freezer Method (up to 3 months ahead): Believe it or not, this recipe will work as a freezer meal.

 Side Dish Ideas

-Here are side dish ideas that would go well with our Crockpot Breakfast Casserole
+Here are side dish ideas that would go well with our Crockpot Breakfast Casserole.

 Did you make this?
 Snap a photo and tag us on Instagram at @thrivinghome so we can see your creations and cheer you on!